The Railway Children

-The Railway Children is a children's book by Edith Nesbit, originally serialised in The London Magazine during 1905 and published in book form in the same year.
-It has been adapted for the screen several times, of which the 1970 film version is the best known.
+The Railway Children is a children's book by Edith Nesbit, originally serialised in The London Magazine during 1906 and published in book form in the same year.
+It has been adapted for the screen several times, of which the best known is the 1970 film version.

 Setting and synopsis

 The Oxford Dictionary of National Biography credits Oswald Barron, who had a deep affection for Nesbit, with having provided the plot.
-The setting is thought to be inspired by Edith's walks to Grove Park nature reserve, close to where she lived on Baring Rd.
+The setting is thought to be inspired by Edith's walks to Grove Park nature reserve, close to where she lived on Baring Road.
+Her home, Three Chimneys, was demolished and replaced by the current building Stratfield House.
 Grove Park station, near the reserve, now has a mural commemorating this connection.
+Alternatively, there is evidence that the inspiration came from Strines, a village near Marple in Greater Manchester.

-The story concerns a family who move from London to 'The Three Chimneys', a house near a railway, after the father, who works at the Foreign Office, is imprisoned after being falsely accused of spying.
+The story concerns a family who move from London to The Three Chimneys, a house near a railway, after the father, who works at the Foreign Office, is imprisoned after being falsely accused of spying.
 The children, Roberta (nicknamed "Bobbie"), Peter and Phyllis, befriend an old gentleman who regularly takes the 9:15am train near their home; he is eventually able to help prove their father's innocence and the family is reunited.
 Before Father is freed, the family takes care of a Russian exile, Mr. Szczepansky, who came to England looking for his family (later located) and Jim, the grandson of the Old Gentleman, who suffers a broken leg in a tunnel.

 The theme of an innocent man being falsely imprisoned for espionage and finally vindicated might have been influenced by the Dreyfus Affair, which was a prominent worldwide news item a few years before the book was written.
 The Russian exile, persecuted by the Tsars for writing "a beautiful book about poor people and how to help them" and subsequently helped by the children, was most likely an amalgam of the real-life dissidents Sergius Stepniak and Peter Kropotkin who were both friends of the author.

 The book refers to the then current Russo-Japanese War and to attitudes taken by British people to the war.
 This dates the setting to the spring, summer and early autumn of 1905.

+It also contains an early description of the trainspotting hobby in ch.
+3: "'Yes,' said the Porter, 'I knowed a young gent as used to take down the numbers of every single one he seed; in a green note-book with silver corners it was, owing to his father being very well-to-do in the wholesale stationery.'
+Peter felt that he could take down numbers, too, even if he was not the son of a wholesale stationer."